ZeeshanAhmed92/Document_Analyzer_Streamlit_App/output.md

 REDUCATE-

 **Image Description:**
-The image shows the word "REDUCATE" with the letter "R" in green and the rest of the letters in dark blue.
-There is also an underscore "_" after the word.
-The letters are written in a bold, sans-serif font on a white background.
+The image shows the word "REDUCATE_" in capital letters on a white background.
+The letter "R" is in a green color, while the rest of the letters "EDUCATE_" are in dark blue.
+There is also an underscore character at the end of the word.
 ```
 ![Image 1](page2_img1.png)